Last Updated: 14 October, 2025

 Is eSports betting legal? | Yes |

-Daily fantasy sports apps are also available in KY for those looking for a sports betting alternative, but it is important to note that they are unregulated.
-The only thing still not available for customers to bet on is politics, which is common among states with legal gambling.
+Daily fantasy sports apps are also available in KY for those seeking a sports betting alternative; however, it is essential to note that they are unregulated.
+The only thing still not available for customers to bet on is politics, a common feature among states with legalized gambling.

 Traditions are important in each state, and in Kentucky, rural traditions, such as turkey shoots and archery contests, could quietly become the next big trend in novelty betting.
 These events, common at fall festivals, VFW halls, and county fairs, are essentially already ready for a transition into betting markets through low-stakes, DFS-style platforms.
 For daily fantasy contests, participants could draft local marksmen or bet on categories like most bullseyes, shot speed, or just head-to-head battles.

 With thousands of these contests occurring across the state each season, a statewide fantasy league could drive significant engagement.
 Even if just 5,000 users enter lineups for $10 each weekend during a 10-week fall season, that amounts to $500,000 in handle, with the potential for $75,000–$100,000 in tax revenue.
-By aligning betting with local culture and not just professional sports, Kentucky could unlock a new stream of seasonal profits while maintaining a community-first feel.
+By aligning betting with local culture, rather than just professional sports, Kentucky could unlock a new stream of seasonal profits while maintaining a community-first feel.

 A discussion around sports betting and its legalization has been circulating in Kentucky since 2017.
-Before PASPA was overturned, the Bluegrass State had a sports betting bill circulate, but it wasn’t until 2018 that the state would create a panel to form another bill.
-Plenty of sports betting bills died during legislative sessions in Kentucky from 2017 to 2023.
+Before PASPA was overturned, the Bluegrass State had a sports betting bill circulating; however, it wasn’t until 2018 that the state created a panel to develop another bill.
+Several sports betting bills failed to pass during legislative sessions in Kentucky from 2017 to 2023.

 The only one to survive was HB 551, created by Michael Meredith and passed on a 25-12 vote in the Senate.
 After the bill went into effect in June, it only took a little over two months before the first retail bet was placed at Churchill Downs.
 Online sports betting would go live later in the month, putting the sports betting market right into the hands of Kentucky residents.

 With all nine racetracks receiving licenses, there could technically be 27 mobile operators in the state, but for now, there are just eight.
-Circa Sportsbook was the most recent operator approved for a license, and they officially went live in KY on May 14, 2024.
+Circa Sportsbook was the most recent operator to receive approval for a license, and it officially went live in KY on May 14, 2024.

-Not only will we likely see more mobile betting apps enter the state, but more retail betting facilities will also join the market.
+Not only will we likely see more mobile betting apps enter the state, but we will also see an increase in retail betting facilities joining the market.
 Most recently, Sandy’s Gaming and Racing partnered with an online betting app, giving them access to the sports betting market.

 Sportsbook app | Launch date |